etcet/www.etcet.net/posts/2011-10-04-currying-and-partial-application.md

 bar a = \b -> a * b
 ~~~

 The reason we call ``foo`` uncurried, is because it takes a single tuple as argument and returns the value.
-This is also shown because of one ``->`` in the type declaration.
-One the left side of the arrow we see a single argument, consisting of multiple components.
+Also visible because of the single ``->`` in the type declaration.
+Left of this is the single argument, consisting of multiple components.

 ``bar`` is the curried form of ``foo`` because it takes the first element of the pair in ``foo`` and returns a function which takes the second element of the pair, and finally gives you back the same value that you would get using ``foo``.
 The function ``bar`` is thus transformed into a function which accepts a single parameter and returns a function which again, accepts a single parameter.

-Although it may seem that the following function is an uncurried function, this is not the case because it's only different in syntax from the function ``bar`` above:
+Although it may seem that the following function is uncurried, this is not the case because it's only different in syntax from the function ``bar`` above:

 ~~~ {.haskell}
 baz :: Int -> Int -> Int
 baz a b = a * b
 ~~~

-First clue is found in the type declaration.
 You can see it has the same type declaration as ``bar``.
 But not only is the type declaration the same, follow along to see that they both return the same values:

 ~~~ {.haskell}
 -- Our new function